sidneyabush/Silica_Spatial_Controls_GRL/README.md

 Code for the “spatial controls” analysis behind our global riverine dissolved silicon (DSi) manuscript.

 **Associated manuscript:**
-*Thinking outside the rocks: subsurface water storage, topography, and land cover modulate large-scale riverine dissolved silicon dynamics* — submitted to *Geophysical Research Letters (GRL)*.
+*Thinking outside the rocks: subsurface water storage, topography, and land cover are key modulaters of large-scale riverine dissolved silicon dynamics* — accepted to *Geophysical Research Letters (GRL)*.

 This repository contains an end-to-end R workflow to: